 Do not post something that you’ll regret

-Remember that everything you post is public information and will be available to everyone for a long time.
+Remember that everything you post is public information and will be available to everyone permanently.
 Even if you limit access to your site, information that you post is completely out of control the moment it is posted online, and may not be retractable.
 Your post online can be traced back to you, so ensure the appropriateness of the content before you post.
 Even if you delete a post, it might be shared with others and may resurface online.

-What you post today (comments, pictures, videos) can be accessible to employers or universities years later, and may also affect your future.
+What you post today (comments, pictures, videos) can be accessible to employers or universities years later, and this may affect your future.

 Therefore, think twice before you post.